-To act fairly, we must avoid and disclose any actual or perceived conflict of interest.
+To act fairly, we must avoid, manage and disclose any actual or perceived conflict of interest.
 A conflict occurs when our personal interests interfere in any way with the work we do for Foresters or when we take actions or have personal interests that make it difficult for us to perform Foresters work objectively and effectively.
 This means that we must not put our own personal interests above Foresters interests or enter into activities which could be in competition or conflict with Foresters business objectives or fraternal purpose.
-We must also take care not to enter into situations that could give the appearance of a conflict of interest.
+We must also take care to detect, disclose, avoid and mitigate situations that could be perceived as a conflict of interest.
 Some examples of conflict situations include: